voto-ocean-knowledge/goos-erddap-demo/README.md

 # goos-erddap-demo
 Notebooks presented as a series of webinars for GOOS in autumn 2023

+### Install/run

-If you don't have conda/Python on your computer, I recommend using [miniforge](https://github.com/conda-forge/miniforge)
+These are python [juyter notebooks](https://jupyter.org/).
+If you don't have conda/Python on your computer, I recommend installing it using [miniforge](https://github.com/conda-forge/miniforge)

 To run the notebooks:
 1. download this repo (green button in the top right)